watson/console-log-level/README.md

 Specify this option if you want to set a prefix for all log messages.
 This must be a `string` or a `function` that returns a string.

+Will get the level of the currently logged message as the first argument.

 ### stderr